social-sin/yokai-senjafuda/README.md

 - [Psychiana Digital Collection Media Files](https://www.lib.uidaho.edu/collectionbuilder/demo-objects.zip) (Includes image files, pdfs, and mp3s)

+## Notes

+Pages
+- Welcome
+- Senjafuda Collections at UO
+  - The Starr Collection
+  - The Shōbundō collection
+- The World of Senjafuda
+  - Pasting Senjafuda
+    - Origins and Offers
+    - Pasting and Play
+  - Exchanging Senjafuda
+    - Exchanging
+    - Collecting and Appreciating
+    - Nostalgia
+  - Imagining the Collector
+    - Collectors and Foxes
+    - Collectors and Tengu
+    - Collectors and Oni
+- The World of Yōkai
+  - Yōkai, Collectively
+    - Night Parade of A Hundred Demons
+    - A Boardgame
+    - Matchbox Label Series
+    - A Senjafuda Yōkai Series
+    - Tattoos in Print
+  - Yōkai, Individually
+    - Kappa
+    - Cats
+    - Foxes
+    - Tengu
+    - Oni
+- Browse
+- Glossary
+- Bibliography
+- Credits

 # collectionbuilder-gh
 A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:

 - a CSV of collection metadata